 - Vanity Numbers: This is a tool that will make your business more memorable.
 An example of this could have the business’s four-letter name appearing after the exchange portion of the telephone number.
 Vanity letters can be used for any digit after the area code.
 This will allow it to be used with either toll-free or local numbers.

 - Toll-Free Numbers: When a business wants to appear to be larger, toll-free numbers will make them seem like a national rather than a local organization.
-National presence adds legitimacy to brands in the eyes of the customers.
+National presence through a toll-free business number adds legitimacy to brands in the eyes of the customers.

 - Local Numbers: Conversely, Grasshopper also provides the ability to create local numbers.
 Local numbers will make a business appear more local, which some customers prefer when they want to support local businesses.
 With a local number, the business doesn’t always have to be present in the geographical location.